 Store the brownie cupcakes and reduction in airtight containers in the fridge for up to a few days.

-* Dutch-processed cocoa powder has been treated with an alkaline solution to neutralize the cocoa’s naturally acidity.
+* Dutch-processed cocoa powder has been treated with an alkaline solution to neutralize the cocoa’s natural acidity.
 This makes it react differently than natural cocoa powder in baking.

 ** Kirsh (or Kirshwasser) is a brandy made from distilled cherries.
 It isn’t sweet at all, and it has a delightful cherry fragrance.